danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 ### Fifth Section: Custom Masking and Stellar Constraints

 - You can mask out the emission Lines.
-In this case, you should select the "Fitting without gas" in Section 3.
+In this case, you should select the "Fitting without gas" mode (see Section 2).
 - Custom masking is available and can be added also to the automatic masking of the emission lines.
 There are two custom masking options available:
     1. Manual masking, by inserting the wavelength interval(s) to be masked, separated by commas and parenthesis in the text box.
 If invalid values are inserted, SPAN will warn you.
     2. Graphical masking mode, activated by pressing the "Graphical masking" button.
 In this mode, an interactive Matplotlib window will open displaying the spectrum selected.
 You can then mask custom portion directly on the spectrum by ctrl+left click and drag.
 You can deselect the masked region by ctrl+right click and drag.
 On touchscreen devices (i.e. Android systems), masking and unmasking modes are activated by a tap on the screen and the relative selection is done by tapping and dragging on the spectrum.
 When graphical masking in done, you can close the Matplotlib window and the text box on the left will update with the new ranges selected.